Tuwaiq-Data-Science-Bootcamp/Day4-Lab2-Condition/README.md

   - Else if the movie rating is 3 or greater and the popularity is greater than 70, print "I recommended it, It is good".
   - Else if the movie rating is 2 or less and the popularity is greater than 60, print "You should check it out!".
   - Else the movie rating is 2 or less and the popularity is less than 50, print "Don't watch it, It is a waste of time".

+movie = "My movie"

+rating = 3

+popularityScore = 72.65

+if rating >= 4 and popularityScore > 80:
+        print("Highly recommended")

+elif rating >= 3 and popularityScore > 70:
+        print("I recommended it, It is good")

+elif rating <=2 and popularityScore > 60:
+        print("You should check it out!")

+elif rating <=2 and popularityScore < 50:
+        print("Don't watch it, It is a waste of time")

+else:
+        print ("Check the range of rating: one to five & range of popularity score: 1 to hundred ")